25 of the World’s Strangest and Most Unique Hotels

 Have you ever wanted to sleep inside of a silo?
 SiloStay in Christchurch, New Zealand, has you covered!
 The complex—which is in the middle of farmland—features eight single silos that are made for two people to stay and sleep.
 The upstairs of each unit houses a queen-sized bed and bathroom with showers, while you’ll find the kitchen and dining area downstairs via a spiral staircase.
 There are even units that are made for families.
 (And yes, there are windows.)

 Designed by Stuart Wright-Stow and his “F3” design team, each silo is eco-friendly and innovative.
 A wood pellet boiler heats and powers the complex, which can be seen through a transparency in each unit.
-Make sure you’re not putting your family in danger with these common hotel hazards.

 The Aurora Express in Alaska

 Guests of the Aurora Express Bed & Breakfast stay inside converted Alaska Railroad train cars, which were converted and renovated to when the state of Alaska was first settled during the 19th century.
 Guests also have the option to stay in a number of different luxurious train cars, which are named Golden Nellie, National Emblem, Gold Mine, and Bordello.
 But no matter where you stay on the train, every guest at the Aurora Express Bed & Breakfast gets breathtaking views of greater Fairbanks, the Tanana Valley, and Alaska Mountain Range.
-These are a few of the many things that hotels should have, but don’t.

 The Crane Hotel in The Netherlands